GCERC/site/pages/reports/annual-reports-congress.md

 ---
 title: Annual Reports to Congress
+lead: >
+  Annual Reports to Congress summarize the Council’s fiscal year activities (October 1st - September 30th of the respective year), including but not limited to accomplishments related to funding approvals to date for both the Council-Selected Restoration Component (commonly referred to as “Bucket 2”) and the Spill Impact Component (commonly referred to as “Bucket 3”).
+Each year, the RESTORE Council votes to approve the respective report.
+In 2017, the RESTORE Council began incorporating the Centers of Excellence reports into the Annual Reports to Congress.
 eleventyNavigation:
   key: annual-reports-congress
   parent: reports
   title: Annual Reports to Congress
 ---

-Annual Reports to Congress summarize the Council’s fiscal year activities (October 1st - September 30th of the respective year), including but not limited to accomplishments related to funding approvals to date for both the Council-Selected Restoration Component (commonly referred to as “Bucket 2”) and the Spill Impact Component (commonly referred to as “Bucket 3”).
-Each year, the RESTORE Council votes to approve the respective report.
-In 2017, the RESTORE Council began incorporating the Centers of Excellence reports into the Annual Reports to Congress.

 ## Reports by Fiscal Year